Active Substance: human alpha1-proteinase inhibitor

 Therefore, the Agency’s Committee for Medicinal Products for Human Use (CHMP) decided that Respreeza’s benefits are greater than its risks and recommended that it be approved for use in the EU.

 What measures are being taken to ensure the safe and effective use of Respreeza?

-In addition, the company that markets Respreeza will carry out a further study to assess whether an increased dose of 120 mg/kg may lead to improved effects compared with the currently recommended dose.
+The company that markets Respreeza will carry out a further study to assess whether an increased dose of 120 mg/kg may lead to improved effects compared with the currently recommended dose.